pupilfirst/playbook/6-graduation.md

 ## Becoming an Alumni
 Once you graduate, we'll identify you as an Alumni.
 New founders who see your timeline and your journey might decide to follow your path.
 As an Alumni, it's expected that you'll help them out.

+And if it makes sense[^1], do continue to maintain your timeline.

 ## Outro
 Building startups is a great way to pick up essential skills you'll need.
 Sometimes it results in unexpected success, but the journey always is rewarding.